Kong/unirest-java/UPGRADE_GUIDE.md

-## Upgrading to Open Unirest 3.0 from previous versions
+## Upgrading to Unirest 2.0 from previous versions

 ### Package
-Inspired by the "Java Spark" project, all classes are now in the ```unirest``` package.
-This project only has 45 files, it really doesn't need anything more complicated than that.
+All main classes are now in the ```kong.unirest``` package.
+Classes related to the underlying Apache Http client that powers unirest are kept in ```kong.unirest.apache``` This project doesn't have many files, it really doesn't need anything more complicated than that.

+### Removed Methods and Java Requirements
+* Java 8: Java 8 is now required for Unirest due to extensive lambda support.
+* ```.asBinary()``` and ```.getRawResponse()```  methods have been removed.
+These have been replaced by consumer methods which allow you to read the InputStream directly and not a copy. (see ```HttpRequest::thenConsume(Consumer<RawResponse> consumer)```
+* Removal of all Apache classes in the non-config interfaces.
+These have ben replaced by Unirest native interfaces.
+  Typically these interfaces are very similar to the older Apache classes and so updating shouldn't be a problem.

 ### Configuration
 Previous versions of unirest had configuration split across several different places.
 Sometimes it was done on ```Unirest```, sometimes it was done on ```Option```, sometimes it was somewhere else.
 All configuration is now done through ```Unirest.config()```

 #### Unirest.config()
 Unirest config allows easy access to build a configuration just like you would build a request: